 Projected reserves calculated above were quickly developed by Jay Brown (the head Valuation Actuary) on his own.
-He leveraged the travel insurance reserve calculation engine to build his valuation model, and therefore, only built in the development stage, not at the production stage.
+He leveraged the travel insurance reserve calculation engine to build his valuation model and built only in the development environment, not in a production environment.

 The model assumptions were based on data supplied by Able Energy Consulting Group.
 However, this data is limited as this is an emerging industry.
 Therefore, some assumptions have been made based on wind farm data, for which more robust data is available.
-Parameters are currently roughly estimated, but will be more fully developed as actual customer data is amassed.
+Parameters are currently estimated roughly, but will be more fully developed as actual customer data is amassed.

 The only risk factors in the model are those listed in the overview.
 Should the business case for the Solar Personal Energy Insurance go forward, Jay would like detailed peer review of the reserve model conducted by both inside and outside experts as he wants to ensure that the model construction is sound and no programming errors exist.
 Additionally, more detailed specification of the uses of the model would be needed as only projected reserve results were required for the business case.